epruesse/ARB/arb_README.txt

 -------------------

-        ARB is currently developed on Linux PCs only.
+        ARB is currently developed for Linux and OSX.

-        Compiling ARB using the gcc compiler (4.x series) as well works on Mac OSX and Sun OS - but we do not publish or support these versions.

         Hardware Requirements (Linux):